-During the first year, students enroll in HONS:100 Thought, which focuses on ideas and their expression, and HONS:200 Thought and Civilization, an interdisciplinary look at literature and cultures.
-In their sophomore year, students select either HONS:240 Thought and Social Diversity or HONS:250 Thought and the Natural Sciences, which offer cross-disciplinary approaches.
+During the first year, students enroll in HONS-100 Thought, which focuses on ideas and their expression, and HONS-200 Thought and Civilization, an interdisciplinary look at literature and cultures.
+In their sophomore year, students select either HONS-240 Thought and Social Diversity or HONS-250 Thought and the Natural Sciences, which offer cross-disciplinary approaches.
 Each of these courses satisfies requirements in the Central Curriculum.
-Sophomore Honors students also enroll in HONS:290 Sophomore Essay, in which they write and present a research-supported essay on a self-designed topic.
+Sophomore Honors students also enroll in HONS-290 Sophomore Essay/Project, in which they write and present a position paper/science project/visual project on a self-designed topic.
 This experience offers students an opportunity to work one-on-one with faculty early in their undergraduate careers.

 As juniors and seniors, students select eight semester hours from a series of 300-level Honors seminars that serve as especially interesting and challenging electives.
-As seniors, they enroll in HONS:400, the Honors Program capstone course, and they each conduct an independent research project (HONS:500).
+As seniors, they enroll in HONS-400, the Honors Program capstone course.